MeirV2-2/meirv2-2.github.io/posts/phantom-alias.md

 For a DLL payload, use the agent's own `.pdata` directly from its mapped image - extract `IMAGE_DIRECTORY_ENTRY_EXCEPTION` and pass that pointer.
 For raw position-independent code, you need to ship the `RUNTIME_FUNCTION[]` and `UNWIND_INFO` blobs separately and adjust their RVAs at load time.
 There's no clever way around it - the unwinder needs the metadata.
 Without it, walks die at the first frame inside your code.

 ### 6. Dispatch via threadpool

+Last step.
+Running the payload via `CreateThread` would defeat half the point — EDRs log thread starts and inspect their start addresses.
+Use a worker that already exists instead.

 ```cpp
 HANDLE trigger;